 sudo rpmkeys --import /tmp/nginx_signing.key

-Proceed to install Nginx on openSUSE with the repository you imported.
-By default, you should have imported one of the two on offer.
+Proceed to install Nginx Mainline or Stable on openSUSE using the imported repository.
+By default, you have imported one of the two options available.
+To install Nginx, use the following command:

 sudo zypper install nginx

-Note that you may be prompted to keep or replace your existing /etc/nginx/nginx.conf configuration file during the installation.
-It is recommended to keep your current configuration file by pressing (n).
-A copy will be made regardless of the maintainer’s version, and you can also check this in the future.
+Please note that during installation, you may be prompted to keep or replace your current /etc/nginx/nginx.conf configuration file.
+It is recommended to keep your existing configuration file by choosing (n).
+A copy will be made regardless of the maintainer’s version, allowing you to refer to it in the future.

-Verify if Nginx was installed successfully and to the latest version by running the following command:
+To confirm that Nginx was installed correctly and to the latest version, use the following command:

 sudo nginx -v